DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/INTEGRATION/DOCUMENTS/Customer-group.md

 If required to send full set of data again, the trading partner's document change tracking's **Full** can be set to _Yes_ again.

-The following tables are tracked for the **Customer** document:
+The following tables are tracked for the **Customer group** document:
-- CustTable
-- DirPartyTable
-- LogisticsElectronicAddress
+- CustGroup

 ## View staging table records
-To view the Customer staging records, go to **EDI > Documents > Integration systems documents > Master data > Out > Customer**.
+To view the Customer group staging records, go to **EDI > Documents > Integration systems documents > Master data > Out > Customer group**.
-Use this page to review staging and process EDI Customer documents to an Outbound file.
+Use this page to review staging and process EDI Customer group documents to an Outbound file.

 ### List page
 The following EDI fields are available on the list page.